Judge issues nationwide block on Trump policy that cuts off Head Start for people in US illegally

 A federal judge has issued a nationwide block on a Trump administration directive that prevented children in the U.S. illegally from enrolling in Head Start, a federally funded preschool program.

 Head Start associations in several states filed suit against the policy change by the U.S. Department of Health and Human Services.
-The ruling by a federal judge in Washington state on Thursday comes after a coalition of 21 Democratic attorney generals succeeded in temporarily halting the policy’s implementation within their own states.
+The ruling by a federal judge in Washington state on Thursday comes after a coalition of 21 Democratic attorneys general succeeded in temporarily halting the policy’s implementation within their own states.

 With the new ruling, the policy is now on hold across the country.